Record reference: DPR-EC-3928

 We use social media to inform you about and promote the articles and news published on Horizon Magazine through widely used and contemporary channels.

 For instance, you can watch videos, which we upload to the Data Controller YouTube page and follow links from our website to Facebook and Twitter.

 You can watch videos related to Horizon Magazine on our website.
 These will be played using YouTube player.

 All our YouTube videos are embedded enabling the privacy-enhanced mode.
 The use of social media does not in any way imply our endorsement of them or their privacy policies.
 In the event that one or more social media are occasionally unavailable we accept no responsibility for lack of service due to their downtime.

 We recommend that users read the Facebook and Twitter and YouTube privacy policies.
 These explain each company’s policy of data collection and processing, their use of data, users' rights and the ways in which users can protect their privacy when using these services.

-The Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for 2 years after the last interaction of the subject with the Commission Services.
+The Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely until you unsubscribe from the mailing list.

 Subscribers’/recipients' email addresses are stored until a subscriber/recipient asks to be removed from the list.

 Subscribers can write to the functional mailbox specified under point 10 to ask to be unsubscribed from the mailing list (or by following the unsubscribe link or instructions provided in any email or by requesting it in a separate mail to the indicated e-mail addresses).
 Appropriate action is taken within a week of receiving the request.

 In case where data is kept for statistical purposes, some subscriber's optional data may be kept for 5 years after the un-subscription, providing these do not allow to identify the subscriber any more and that these are available to a very restricted number of authorised persons performing the processing operation on a need to know basis, for the sole purposes of generating anonymised statistics.